krykry321/Handwritten-Equation-Solver/README.md

 # Handwritten-Equation-Solver
 ①PyQt for canvas and handwritten equation input,

-②crop digits and symbols from input,
+②crop digits and operators from input,

 ③MobileNet for recognition,